 As the world increasingly embraces sustainability, the events industry also has to take significant steps to minimise its environmental footprint.
 By using AI for sustainable event management, we stand to make much better choices for the planet, from reducing waste to planning how to recycle and reuse materials.

 AI predictive analytics for waste reduction

 AI's predictive capabilities will prove invaluable in calculating the exact amount of catering and resources required for an event.
 By analysing historical data, attendee preferences, and consumption patterns, AI algorithms can forecast the demand for food and beverages (with a little human oversight - after all, a machine doesn’t always understand that some of your guests are there for the nibbles above all else!).

 By working with AI, this data-driven approach ensures that event organisers order just the right amount of catering, reducing food waste and minimising environmental impact.

-Planning onwards journey of materials
+Planning the onward journey of materials

 AI is going to play a vital role in identifying opportunities to reuse or repurpose materials used at events, such as exhibition stands and signage.
-From calculating what can be recycled and how many kilos of paper waste you’ll produce (for instance) so that you can factor recycling organisations like First Mile into your budget, to using AI to plan the onwards journey of items, can go a long way in reducing waste and promoting a circular economy within the events industry.
+From calculating what can be recycled and how many kilos of paper waste you’ll produce (for instance) so that you can factor recycling organisations like First Mile into your budget, to using AI to plan the onward journey of items, can go a long way in reducing waste and promoting a circular economy within the events industry.